okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentotherintegrationsteps.md

 ### 1: Initiate the sign-in choose Okta Verify as the authenticator

-First, the user initiates the user sign-in with username and password and chooses Okta Verify as the authetnicator to enroll in.
-These steps are described in [Initiate sign in for Okta Verify enrollment](#initiate-sign-in-for-okta-verify-enrollment).
+First, the user initiates the user sign-in with username and password and chooses Okta Verify as the authenticator to enroll in.
+Follow the steps in [Initiate sign in for Okta Verify enrollment](#initiate-sign-in-for-okta-verify-enrollment), to learn more about how to integrate these steps.

 ### 2: Display QR Code and option to select other channels

-Next, using the `IdxTransaction` response from `OktaAuth.idx.proceed()`, display the QR code and an option to choose alternative enrollment channels other than the QR code.
+After the user chooses Okta Verify (which is the last step in [Initiate sign in for Okta Verify enrollment](#initiate-sign-in-for-okta-verify-enrollment), display the QR Code on your page using the `IdxTransaction` response from `OktaAuth.idx.proceed()`.
+In addition, to the QR Code also display a link for the user to display an alternative enrollment channel (for example, email or SMS).
+The option to select a different enrollment channel is indicated by the `select-enrollment-channel` value under `Idxtransaction.availableSteps[n].name`.

 #### IdxTransaction response